 The first hint of the School’s new digital publication came during the May 25, 2015 meeting of journalism faculty members.
-That’s when they approved the integration of two of the program’s long-standing publications: Centretown News and Capital News Online.
+That’s when they agreed to move toward integrating two of the program’s long-standing publications: Centretown News and Capital News Online.

 It was a massive undertaking involving a revamped curriculum and a bright new vision of what that integration might look like.

-The resulting Capital Current publication was imagined as a digital hub, drawing content from the best work produced by journalism students in all senior reporting courses.
+The resulting Capital Current publication. launched in Fall 2018, was imagined as a digital hub, drawing content from the best work produced by journalism students in all senior reporting courses.

 “We actually wanted to create an important source of local news and information for the many Ottawa communities” – Aneurin Bosley